tscharke/tscharke/README.md

 ## 🧑‍🎨 Software Artist

-* Build software with highest standards
+* Build software with the highest standards
 * Being an excellent software engineer
 * Write good and easy-to-understand code
 * Design good and easy-to-use architectures